 Use a Performance Review Form

 There’s a simple rule when considering how to prepare for an annual performance review: document everything in a performance review form!
-Not only will it help you organize your thoughts and allow you to systematically address specific KPIs, it will also provide a written record of how an employee progresses over the years.
+Not only will it help you organize your thoughts and allow you to systematically address specific KPIs, but it will also provide a written record of how an employee progresses over the years.
 However, it is worth mentioning that that form should never be used to vent grievances or performance issues that haven’t previously been addressed.

 Performance problems should be dealt with as they arise, the performance review form should reflect those issues, but not serve up any nasty surprises for your employee on the day of the review.
 It is also important to remember that, when considering how to prepare for a bad performance review, your employee is likely to be equally unhappy with the way any specific situation has played out.
 Address the issue on the form but leave space for constructive discussion that can get to the heart of the matter.